vinay-y2k/DM-HA/README.md

 •	Fetching source data from website using API calls.
 •	Learn to use various tools along the way

-I have used a random sales dataset from Kaggle to analyze data and come up with findings Refer to 'ETL_project.docx' for details.
+I have used a random sales dataset from Kaggle to analyze data and come up with findings.

+Refer to 'ETL_project.docx' for details.